br-zhou/sketchy-app-blocker/README.md

  # **Sketchy App Blocker**

+Sketchy App Blocker is a Python app that utilizes the Windows Command Prompt to block applications and override DNS lookup, blocking sites as well.
+Sketchy follows a schedule set by the user, blocking apps during certain times of the day and week.

 Sketchy was one of my first Python projects.
 I learnt Python as I developed this project, hence the spaghetti code, lack of proper comments and inconsistent variable naming.
 Sketchy is a functional based programming project, which is hindsight was a bad idea.

 You can find a demonstration of the project [here](https://www.youtube.com/watch?v=9tTuM99Hxrs).